basnijholt/nijho.lt/content/post/diction-agent-cli-qwen/index.md

 [Diction](https://apps.apple.com/app/id6759807364) has quickly become my favorite app while on vacation and away from my laptop.
 It adds a voice keyboard to iOS, so I can dictate into any app without manually recording an audio clip, running a Shortcut, waiting, copying, and pasting.
-It is the next iteration of [my mobile coding workflow]({{< ref "/post/agentic-mobile-workflow" >}}), replacing its iOS Shortcut and clipboard dance with a keyboard that is always available.
+It replaces the iOS Shortcut and clipboard dance from [my mobile coding workflow]({{< ref "/post/agentic-mobile-workflow" >}}) with a keyboard that is always there.

 I self-host its [open-source gateway](https://github.com/DictionLabs/Diction) on my home machine in the U.S.
-The gateway streams audio to [`agent-cli`](https://github.com/basnijholt/agent-cli), which exposes an OpenAI-compatible transcription endpoint backed by Alibaba's [`Qwen/Qwen3-ASR-1.7B-hf`](https://huggingface.co/Qwen/Qwen3-ASR-1.7B-hf)—Qwen, spelled Q-W-E-N.
+The gateway streams audio to [`agent-cli`](https://github.com/basnijholt/agent-cli), which exposes an OpenAI-compatible transcription endpoint backed by Alibaba's [`Qwen/Qwen3-ASR-1.7B-hf`](https://huggingface.co/Qwen/Qwen3-ASR-1.7B-hf).
 There is no LLM cleanup step: Qwen's raw transcription is already good enough for me.

 {{% callout note %}}